fernandoescolar/vscode-solution-explorer/README.md

 ![Solution Explorer](https://github.com/fernandoescolar/vscode-solution-explorer/raw/master/images/vscode-solution-explorer.png)

+- Can load any .sln version

+- Supports csproj, fsproj and vbproj (from vs2017 and before)

+- Supports dotnet core projects

+- You can create, delete or rename project folders and files.

 ## Requirements

 You have to open a folder with at least solution file (".sln") in the root path.